 You can also build your own WeChat store and sell your skincare products inside the platform, which is way cheaper than the main online marketplaces, and in fact, most young consumers prefer to buy products through Chinese social media platforms, growing China skincare market size even more.

 Launched in 2009 by the Chinese technology company Sina Corporation (新浪), Weibo (微博) is one of the biggest social media platforms in China.
 As its name indicates (“micro-blog”), Weibo provides micro-blogging services and is often compared to Twitter.
 However, it has evolved into a microblogging hybrid with Instagram, Pinterest, Reddit, and YouTube over the years.

-Considered as the “Chinese Google”, Baidu is the most popular Chinese Search Engine in China and stands as the 5th most consulted website in the world.
-You can also advertise on Baidu with pay-per-click ads for example.
+Considered the “Chinese Google”, Baidu is the most popular Chinese search engine and stands as the 5th most consulted website in the world.
+You can also advertise your skincare products on Baidu with pay-per-click ads for example.

 It is essential to be on the first pages of Baidu.
-To do so, you will have to create your Chinese website.
-You can contact us for more information.
+To do so, you will have to create your Chinese website hosted in Mainland China.

 Apart from the website, it’s also advisable to participate in Baidu’s community forums, especially those with China’s skincare market topics.
 You can contact us for more information on how to advertise your skincare products on Baidu.

 Contact Us and Start Selling Your Skincare and Beauty Brand on the Chinese Market

 As a Digital Marketing Agency established in China for more than 10 years, we were able to break through the Chinese market, helping hundreds of foreign brands enter the Chinese market.

 Proud of the success of our collaboration over the years, we are constantly trying to help brands expand their activities in China.

 So, if you are interested or if you have questions about the skincare market in China, do not hesitate to contact us and we will reply within 24 hours.